Sky-Captain-13/foundry/token-tooltip/README.md

 Extract the deselection.zip file to the public/modules directory.
 Use the `Manage Modules` in your World on the Settings tab of the sidebar on the right and then enable the `Token Tooltip` module.

 ## Token Tooltip Update Notes
-**Version**: 1.3.0
+**Version**: 1.3.1
+* Tooltips should now properly appear based on the module settings
-* Tooltip will now always appear aligned with the top of the token and approximately 50px to the right of it regardless of the zoom scale of the users view.
+* Tooltips should also appear next to a token just outside of the token control hud icons on the the right side regardless of zoom level in the scene
-* Tooltip will now appear/vanish properly when mousing over/off the tokens.
-* Tooltip will also vanish properly when a token is deleted.
-* The tooltip may linger when moving tokens in specific directions... just tap the alt key or mouseover the token to quickly remove it.

 ## License
 This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).